winterstein/SoGive/pages/landing/bt-mydonate.md

 <center><img src='/img/landing/Bt-MyDonate-to-SoGive.png' class='' style='' title='' ></center>

-On Monday, BT MyDonate announced that it is *closing*.
+In January of 2019, BT MyDonate announced that it is *closing*.
 BT MyDonate is popular with charities and donors because unlike other platforms, it charges no fees.
 We at SoGive encourage all donors to move from BT MyDonate to SoGive, since SoGive also charges no fees.
 You can check us out directly on <https://app.sogive.org>, or read on for more.

 Currently the three main fundraising platforms are